 Mexican Feather Grass

 Mexican feather grass (Nassella or Stipa tenuissima) brims with grace.
 The slightest wind sends the delicate flower heads and thin leaves of this perennial grass into motion.
-Native to North American drylands, Mexican feather grass thrives in quick-draining, lean soil and tolerates drought with ease.
-It reseeds to naturalize in meadows or on slopes for erosion control.
-Pair it with flowering perennials or succulents.
+Native to North American drylands, Mexican feather grass thrives in quick-draining, lean soil and is quite drought-tolerant.
+It reseeds to naturalize in meadows or on slopes for erosion control (which can border on invasiveness in some regions).

 Suits Dry Landscapes